ratsakatika/camera-traps/README.md

 ## ❗ Disclaimer

 *Anyone who accesses, uses, or refers to this repository, including but not limited to its code, software, applications, instructions, and any third-party applications or services mentioned or linked herein, takes full responsibility for their actions and outcomes.
-The author(s) of this repository make no warranties or representations, express or implied, regarding the accuracy, reliability, completeness, or suitability of the code, instructions, or any associated third-party applications or services for any particular purpose.
+The author(s) of this repository makes no warranties or representations, express or implied, regarding the accuracy, reliability, completeness, or suitability of the code, instructions, or any associated third-party applications or services for any particular purpose.
 By accessing or using this repository, you agree to do so at your own risk and in accordance with the terms of the relevant licenses.
 The author(s) shall not be held liable for any damages, including but not limited to direct, indirect, incidental, or consequential damages, arising from the use or misuse of the code, applications, instructions, or any third-party applications or services.
 Users are advised to review and comply with all applicable laws, licenses, and terms of use of any third-party code, applications, or services referenced in this repository.*

 ## 🙏 Acknowledgements